xyr11/iskhubslow/README.md

    ```
    npm start
    ```
+-->

 # Development status
 Status | Description
 :---: | ---
-✅ | Start the project, figuring out a plan on how to do it, pick essential modules 🟡 | Build system that receives data, stores in database, tweets in certain times 🟡 | How to figure out if the response time is above "average", condense the results, error mitigation, automation system ❌ | Beta period, run the code, debug if there are any errors, ask for feedback, repeat ❌ | v1 launch, replit hosting
+✅ | Start the project, figuring out a plan on how to do it, pick essential modules ✅ | Build system that receives data, stores in database, tweets in certain times ✅ | How to figure out if the response time is above "average", condense the results, error mitigation, automation system 🟡 | Beta period, run the code, debug if there are any errors, ask for feedback, repeat ❌ | v1 launch, replit hosting, better database system ❌ | Version that can be run locally anywhere

 # Author
 Xyrus Kurt Roldan